-1.12.1 Faculty of Humanities and Social Sciences .
+1.12.1 Faculty of Humanities and Social Sciences.
 (FHSS)

-The faculty was established in February 2020 offer merging two faculties, the faculty of Theology and faculty of Arts and social Sciences.
-The Department of Theology which is now the Departments of Theology its history goes back to the early years of the Moravian Theological College in the late 1960s.
-The Faculty of Theology prepares students for the Certificate in Theology (CTH), Diploma in Theology (DTH) degree programme.
-It also offers postgraduate programmes Master of Theology with specialization in systematic, Biblical, Historical, Liberal Arts.
-And Pastoral Theology, and the PhD in Theology.
+The faculty was established in February 2020 after merging two faculties, the faculty of Theology and faculty of Arts and social Sciences the Faculty of Humanities and Social Sciences incorporates the former Faculty of Theology and Faculty of Arts and Social Sciences.
+The two faculties were merged in Order to Improve provision of high quality services.
+The Faculty has two departments, The Department, of Theology and the Department of Arts and Social Sciences which originates from September 2009 when the Faculty of Arts and Social Sciences was established.
+The history of Department of Theology, goes back to the early years of the Moravian Theological College in the late 1960s.

+The Department of Theology prepares students for the Certificate in Theology (CTH), Diploma in Theology (DTH) and degree programme in Theology.
+It also offers postgraduate programmes of Master of Theology with specialization in systematic, Biblical, Historical, Liberal Arts and Pastoral Theology, and the PhD in Theology.
 The Department of Theology has 3 Units which are: (i).
 Biblical Theology (ii) Historical Theology, and Systematic Theology (iii) Practical Theology and Liberal Arts.
-The faculty Humanities and Social Sciences incorporates the former faculty of Theology and faculty of Arts and Social Sciences.
-The two faculties were merged Order to Improve provision of high quality services.
-The faculty has two departments, The Department, of Theology and the Department of Arts and Social Sciences which originates from September 2009 when the faculty of Arts and Social Sciences was established.